-Deadline to pay registration fees is Thursday, Dec.
-21, for undergraduates and Thursday, Jan.
-18, for graduate students.
-A \$50 late registration fee is assessed if payment is not received by the cashier by 4:00 p.m. on the due date.
+Deadline to pay registration fees is Tuesday, March 25, for undergraduates and Thursday, April 10, for graduate students.
+Fees are paid at the Financial Service Center.
+The deadline is based on payment being received by the cashier by 4:00 p.m. on the due date.
 Postmarks will not be used to validate on-time payment.